phamthibichnga/HOT-EVENT-DETECTION/README.md

 # news-crawler

-A news crawler for BBC News, Reuters and New York Times.
+A news crawler for BBC News and New York Times.

 ## Update and Clarification (2021/10/03)